MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/linked-refunds.md

 ---
 # required metadata

-title: Linked refunds - Refunds of previously approved and confirmed transactions
+title: Linked refunds of previously approved and confirmed transactions
 description: This topic describes how to enable and use Linked refunds.
 author: josaw1
 manager: AnnBe